Terms & Conditions of Use of OCA Website

 3.2 Termination of End User's Account

-(a) OCA reserves the right to limit, cancel, suspend or terminate an End User’s Account by providing seven (7) days notice to the End User and without providing a reason if OCA believes the End User is breaching any of the material terms of this Agreement.
+- OCA reserves the right to limit, cancel, suspend or terminate an End User's Account by providing seven (7) days' notice to the End User, and without providing a reason, if OCA believes the End User is breaching any of the material terms of this Agreement.

-(b) End Users agree not to hold OCA liable for claims, demands or damages (including actual and consequential) of any kind for the closing and End User’s account for breach of these terms and conditions.
+- End Users agree not to hold OCA liable for claims, demands or damages (including actual and consequential) of any kind, for the closing of an End User's account associated with its breach of this EULA.

 3.3 Ownership of Intellectual Property

-(a) The Licensor retains all right, title and interest in and to all Intellectual Property in the Works contained in the Program.
+- The Licensor retains all right, title and interest in and to all Intellectual Property in the Works contained in the Program, other than any software incorporated into the Program under licence from a third party.

 4. Warranty disclaimer

-(a) To the fullest extent permissible by law, the Program is provided to the End User without any representations or warranties.
-End Users agree to use them at their sole risk.
+- To the fullest extent permissible by law, but subject always to any Non-Excludable Condition, the Program is provided to the End User without any representations or warranties.
+End Users agree to use them it at their sole risk.

-(c) Subject to the Licensors obligations under the Non-Excludable Provisions, and to the fullest extent permissible by law, the Licensor expressly disclaims all warranties of any kind with respect to the Program and the Documentation, whether express, implied, statutory, or arising out of the course of performance, course of dealing or usage of trade including any warranties or merchantability, fitness for a particular purpose, satisfactory quality, accuracy, title of non-infringement.
+- Subject to the Non-Excludable Conditions, and to the fullest extent permissible by law, the Licensor expressly disclaims all warranties of any kind with respect to the Program and the Documentation, whether express, implied, statutory, or arising out of the course of performance, course of dealing or usage of trade including any warranties or merchantability, fitness for a particular purpose, satisfactory quality, accuracy, title of non-infringement.

 4.2 Limitation of liability